The Best Things To Do In Busselton

 Busselton Jetty

-Probably the most iconic thing in Busselton, this 154-year-old jetty stretches out an impressive 1,941 metres has become an institution in this southwest town.
-You can walk or catch a solar-powered train, go on take snorkel tours or drop a line in, check out the whale murals, brush up on history in the museum or even take a yoga class.
-If that’s not enough, you can go to the Underwater Observatory, 8-metres below the ocean’s surface you can view all the coral, fish and invertebrates in their natural habitat.
-Read our full guide here.
+Easily the most iconic part of Busselton, this 154-year-old jetty stretches out an impressive 1,941 metres has become an institution in this south west town.
+You can walk or catch a solar-powered train, go on snorkel tours or drop a line in, check out the whale murals, brush up on history in the museum or even take a yoga class.
+If that’s not enough, you can go to the Underwater Observatory where eight metres below the ocean’s surface you can view all the coral, fish and invertebrates in their natural habitat.

 Busselton Foreshore